-Pronouncing letter sounds similarly to your child’s teacher is the best way to reduce confusion and support your child’s learning, therefore I recommend scheduling a brief conference with your child’s teacher to learn how the letter sounds are pronounced in the classroom.
+Pronouncing letter that sounds similar to your child’s teacher is the best way to reduce confusion and support your child’s learning.
+Therefore, I recommend scheduling a brief conference with your child’s teacher to learn how the letter sounds are pronounced in the classroom.

-The ability to deconstruct words into individual sounds is a skill necessary for both writing and reading.
-An easy way to help your child learn to do this is by playing sound games in the car, while waiting in line, or any spare five minutes you can find.
+The ability to deconstruct words into individual sounds is necessary for writing and reading.
+An easy way to help your child learn to do this is by playing sound games in the car while waiting in line or any spare five minutes you can find.
 The games begin very simply by focusing on correctly isolating the first sound of a word – Milk begins with “mmm”.
 Playing “I Spy” with phonetic clues is a simple way to get started, though you may also want to try out the variations below as well.

 First Sounds with Objects

 - Gather 6-8 objects with names beginning in contrasting first sounds – for example Apple, Spoon, Cup, Truck, etc.

 - Pick up each object, saying its name as you hold it before putting it back down.

 - Pick up an object and say, “I am holding in my hand something that starts with … (say the phonetic sound several times clearly.)”

 - Ask the child what the object is called